Imperal Docs

 • It does not re-fire when the left panel refreshes after user interaction.

-• It does re-fire if the user navigates away and returns (discovery resets the discovery-once guard).
+• It does re-fire if the user navigates away and returns.

 Common mistakes

 Root-only. auto_action must be set on the UINode that is the direct return value of your handler (the root), not on a nested child.
-Setting auto_action on a ui.ListItem, a nested ui.Stack, or any non-root node is a silent no-op — the frontend only reads leftPanel.props.auto_action at the top level.
+Setting auto_action on a ui.ListItem, a nested ui.Stack, or any non-root node is a silent no-op — only the top-level node is read.

 Right panel is ignored.
 If an extension sets auto_action on the root of a right-panel handler, it is silently ignored.
 There is no mechanism for right-panel or center-overlay auto_action.

 return None blocks auto_action.
-If your left-panel handler returns None, the slot setter is never called, leftPanel stays null, and the auto_action useEffect guard (!leftPanel) blocks.
+If your left-panel handler returns None, the panel is never rendered and auto_action cannot fire.
 Use ui.Empty(message="...") when there is nothing to show.

 Where next